VBuevich/Railroad_MVC/src/main/webapp/resources/SeatChart/README.md

 		//…
 	}

 **Please note**: event handler should return new status of a seat depending on what happended.
-If user clicks on a seat and the seat's *available*, *selected* status should be returned.
-If user clicks on a *selected* seat, it most likely should become *available* again.
+If userDetails clicks on a seat and the seat's *available*, *selected* status should be returned.
+If userDetails clicks on a *selected* seat, it most likely should become *available* again.
 Full status reference:

 * **available**: seat which can be taken
 * **unavailable**: seat which cannot be taken
-* **selected**: seat which has been taken by current user
+* **selected**: seat which has been taken by current userDetails

 Since JSC also works with *focus/blur* events, it features a special status called *focused* which actually doesn't apply to seat status but rather to the way it's displayed.
 If you use *.status* method on a focused seat, you will get its real status.
 To get an idea of this, please take a look at how events are handled by default: